openvinotoolkit/openvino_tensorflow/README.md

 ### Installation

-1. Once TensorFlow's dependencies are installed, clone the source of the [tensorflow] repo to your machine; this is required for running the unit test.
-If you want to run nGraph without the unit tests then you can install the binary TensorFlow wheel and skip this section.
+1. Once TensorFlow's dependencies are installed, clone the source of the [tensorflow] repo to your machine.

+   :warning: You need the following version of TensorFlow: `v1.9.0`

    ```
    $ git clone https://github.com/tensorflow/tensorflow.git
    $ cd tensorflow
-   $ git checkout v1.8.0
+   $ git checkout v1.9.0
    $ git status
-   HEAD detached at v1.8.0
+   HEAD detached at v1.9.0
    ```
 2. When setting up and activating the virtual environment with TensorFlow frameworks, you must use a specific kind of venv designed for